 Proprietary blends are appealing to supplement manufacturers for several reasons.
-The main reason, of course, is simply fueled by greed.
+The main reason, of course, is simply fuelled by greed.

 Here are some of the specific reasons why a company may hide its formula on the label:

-1. The FDA Doesn't Require Specificities With 'Blends'
+1. The Food Drug Administration (FDA) Doesn't Require Specificities With 'Blends'

 It's super easy to hide what's in your formula when the Food and Drug Administration doesn't require it listed in detail.
 It's a strange loophole that we'll get into more detail below.

 In that sense, why should a company bother?

 There are little to no restrictions put forth by the FBDA when it comes to specific quantities of ingredients when it's labeled as a blend.
 This is absurd, considering that supplements are health products and may affect the well-being of the consumer.

 Keeping the amounts of each ingredient listed is another way for companies to "protect" their formula without having to pay for licensing and patent costs.

 When you don't have to list the quantities of each ingredient, you minimize the risk of competitor brands copying the custom-blended recipe.